 - Employees won’t come home, humming that annoying ring tone you have

-- Your chatbot can come over as entirely human, which will benefit the customers experience
+- Your chatbot can come over as a real human, which will benefit the customer experience

 - Customers can contact you on every platform imaginable

-Now that you know all the benefits you’re probably super curious.
+Now when you know all the benefits, you’re probably super curious.
 We are Marketeer.
 We offer a chatbot solution in 8 languages (at the moment), on Skype, Facebook Messenger, via email and on Slack.
 What makes us special is the fact that our chatbot is actually a hybrid-model.
-This means that whenever the chatbot detects that it is not giving the right answer: you get a notification asking you to jump in!
+This means that whenever the chatbot detects that it is not giving the right answer, you get a notification asking you to jump in!

 This is great!
 Because what if you can’t get the right answer at once?
-You have to mail and wait?
-That kind of beats the whole purpose of offering an ‘innovative’ ‘quick’ solution.
+You have to email and wait?
+That kind of beats the whole purpose of offering an ‘innovative, quick’ solution.
 This is why our hybrid-system wins!

 Good article, right?
 Read some of our other blog posts!